lilab-bcb/cumulus/docs/altocumulus.rst

 command::

-	sccutil upload -w myworkspace_namespace/myworkspace_name example_sample_sheet.txt
+	alto upload -w myworkspace_namespace/myworkspace_name example_sample_sheet.txt

-sccutil fc-inputs
+alto fc-inputs
 -----------------

-*sccutil fc-inputs* generates a stub JSON input file that can be used as input to *sccutil run*.
+*alto fc-inputs* generates a stub JSON input file that can be used as input to *alto run*.
 The JSON file can optionally be based on a published method config.

 Options
 ^^^^^^^